 It works fine, but no check is done on the different requests; making the protocol insecure.

-The purpose of the ARP spoofing is to make a machine to believe that our machine is the one it wants to communicate with.
-In this purpose, we will forge a request (the one that is broadcasted in the previous part) pretending to be the router and send it to the victim.
+The purpose of ARP spoofing is to make a machine believe that our machine is the one it wants to communicate with.
+For this purpose, we will forge a request (the one that is broadcasted in the previous part) pretending to be the router and send it to the victim.

 This request will be very similar to a legit one, but we will change the MAC address.
 Instead of the MAC address of the router, we will pull our machine’s MAC address (in the case we want to pretend we are the router; we could put any other MAC address).
 When the victim’s machine receives the packet, it will update its cache with the wrong information… and there it is, we will now receive whatever the victim is sending to the router.
 Of course, we’ll have to send the forged packet on a regular basis to be sure the wrong information is not changed in the victim’s cache.

 Disclaimer: Putting the following attack in practice is illegal unless you are testing it on your own material or with the authorization of the networks and machines owners.

 The theory is good, but what about practising a little?
 We will now use the ARP spoofing to process a Man in the Middle attack.
 Briefly, this attack consists in intercepting the communications between two machines, i.e. if Bob and Alice are communicating together, Bob sends a packet to the router, the router sends the packet to Alice, and so on.
 Now, each packet will go by our computer before reaching its destination.
 It could be used to intercept the communications between Bob and Alice but also to change the content of the packets (e.g. to include malware)